social9/go-queues/README.md

-# go-consumer (In Development)
+# go-queues (In Development)

-A generic consumer service written in Go
+A generic producer-consumer service with pluggable queues written in Go

-It is designed to be inherently scalable, apply concurrent processing using goroutines and has pluggable stream sources such as `SQS`, `Kafka`, etc.
+It is designed to be inherently scalable, apply concurrent processing using goroutines and has pluggable queue sources such as `SQS`, `Kafka`, etc.

 ## Setup